-- 1. Topic Introduction- A few days ago, we had our first day of preschool.
+- Topic Introduction- A few days ago, we had our first day of preschool.
 Now we are learning about the things we do at preschool.
-I am thinking (finger on forehead) about the things we do at preschool.
+I am thinking (thinking gesture - finger on forehead) about the things we do at preschool.
 Thumbs up if you know one thing we do at preschool.
 Call on one student to share one thing you do at your preschool. - 2.
+Book Introduction- Show children book cover.
+Point to Pete.
+This is Pete the Cat.
+This book is about Pete and his adventures at school.
+We have to figure out where in the school Pete is.
+All day long, Pete wears his school shoes.
+Do you have school shoes?
+Everyone point to your shoes! - 3.
 Title and Author- Draw attention to title and author.
 This book is called Pete the Cat Rocking in My School Shoes.
 The author is Eric Litwin.
 He is also the illustrator.
 That means he drew the pictures, too.
 Let's clap illustrator.
 Ill-us-tra-tor.
 Great!
-The illustrator draws the pictures. - 3.
-Book Introduction-.
-This (point to Pete on cover) is Pete the Cat.
-This book is about Pete and his adventures at school.
-Pete explores his school and we have to figure out where in the school Pete is.
-All day long, Pete wears his school shoes.
-Do you have school shoes?
-Everyone point to your school shoes!
+The illustrator draws the pictures.

 - 1. Read- Read with few interruptions so children can follow the full story. - 2.
-Model Thinking Aloud and Ask Questions Pause to model what good readers think about and ask questions.
+Model Thinking Aloud- Pause to model what good readers think about.

-Part of text Think Aloud (TA) - Question (Q) - Active Response (AR) "to a room with books on every wall" TA: Pete's teacher wants him to go to a room with books on every wall.
+Part of Text Think Aloud (TA) - Question (Q) "to a room with books on every wall" TA: Pete's teacher wants him to go to a room with books on every wall.
 I'm going to think about that.
 (Pause and model what it looks like to think.)
 I have an idea!
 I think it might be the library.
 Let's keep reading to find out if I'm right.
 "Does Pete worry?
 Goodness, no!"
-AR: Say that with me.
+TA: Say that with me.
 "Goodness, no!"
 Pete isn't worried at all.
-Goodness, no he's not worried. "with swings and tall slides" Q: Where is Pete now?
+Goodness, no!
+He's not worried. "with swings and tall slides" Q: Where is Pete now?
 It's a place with swings and talls slides.
 (Point to forehead) Let's say our guess together.
-(Choral response gesture) The playground!
+(Choral response gesture - open hand) The playground!